antonrubom/magicians_capstone/README.md

 # magicians_capstone
-The magicians are creating a video library on the Outbox EDU course.
+The magicians software developer group have created a netflix-like video library.